thefinitemonkey/udacity_mlcapstone/capstone_report_template.md

 * Drawing conclusions regarding possible improvements to the model

 ### Metrics
 Judging the success of the model will be done using the Kaggle competition metric of Root Mean Log Squared Error.
 Since we are dealing strictly with financial outcomes (revenue) we can make good comparisons based on the disparity between our predictions and true results.
 Root mean log squared error will allow for taking a group of predictions and generally evaluating their accuracy again the actual results.
+Additionally, the Root Mean Square Log Error avoids penalizing large differences between results if the numbers being considered are also large.
+So small differences between small numbers and large differences between large numbers will be treated similarly.

 No model will ever be perfectly able to predict the outcomes, which would require perfect knowledge of all variables both inside and outside the control of the movie production efforts.
 However, a model that can provide good, general guidance should be possible, and this metric will let us gauge this model.

 ## II.
 Analysis